math4tots-misc/crossj/x/README.md

     the resulting program will not work properly, since the method names will overwrite each other

+* Array types are in a fuzzy area.
+They kinda are supported for varargs.
+But any access with them is invalid (e.g. with subscripting or calling `.length`).
+To get its values you should call `List.fromJavaArray` to get a `List`.
+    Using `.length` is not currently checked for at translation time, and will result in a runtiem failure (at least for JS).

 * Only properly supported numeric types are `int` and `double`.
 Use of `float`, `short`, `char`, `byte`, and `long` are undefined, and weird things might happen if you use them.